4everBEKO/4everBEKO/README.md

 </div>

 ---
-- 🌱 Enjoy working with React and Python
+- 🌱 Enjoy working with React
 - 👯 Looking to collaborate on projects that can make a real-world impact and contribute to open source projects I believe in
 - 🤔 Always eager to help others in their journey while I continue to define mine
 ---